klaeufer/picplacr/README.md

 # Overview

 `picplacr` is a simple command-line tool for geotagging photos in a Flickr album based on one or more GPX tracks.
+It geotags only photos that fall within the time bounds of one of the tracks and ignores all others.

 My main use case for this tool is geotagging the many pictures I took with my Sony a6000 during hiking or scenic backcountry driving and